 Hit sampling is performed in two sequential stages: extreme and regular.

-Regular algorithm processes only hits saved after the extreme stage, unless hits are of the brute force, forced browsing, Data bomb or Resource overlimiting types.
+Regular algorithm processes only hits saved after the extreme stage, unless hits are of the behavioral, Data bomb or Resource overlimiting types.
 If extreme sampling is disabled for hits of these types, the regular algorithm processes the original hit set.

 The extreme sampling algorithm has the following core logic: